 • Summer Program and Public Performance provides time for reflection, empowerment, and change in order to avoid recidivism, and builds empathy and support structures within the ensemble;

-Special thanks to our Funders: Atlanta Foundation, Homestead Foundation, SunTrust BrightWings Foundation, The Richard C. Munroe Foundation, along with the Metropolitan Atlanta Arts Foundation, the Zeist Foundation, the Office of Cultural Affairs and the Fulton County Arts Council.
+Special thanks to our Funders: The Waterfall Foundation, Atlanta Foundation, Homestead Foundation, Conlee Foundation, SunTrust BrightWings Foundation, The Zeist Foundation, Harry A. Fields Foundation, Herman Miller Cares, the Mayor's Office of Cultural Affairs and Fulton County Arts & Culture.

 Special thanks to our Sponsor: